Developer – Moon Studios

 Lifespan – 5/10

 To complete the game to 100% can take there around 12 hours, which to me, is undoubtedly this game’s biggest drawback.
-Although this game was undeniably a labor of love and that it shows in every little detail, it just seemed to me a criminally short amount of time for a game of this quality to last.
+Although this game was undeniably labor of love and that it shows in every little detail, it just seemed to be a criminally short amount of time for a game of this quality to last.
 It’s in this aspect where I’m desperately hoping that this is where the sequel, Ori & The Will Of The Wisps comes in; similar to the transition between Onimusha and Onimusha 2.

 Storyline – 8/10

-The game’s story follows Ori, a guardian spirit that fell from the Spirit Tree of the forest of Nibel.
+The game’s plot follows Ori, a guardian spirit that fell from the Spirit Tree of the forest of Nibel.
 Ori is later found by a forest inhabitant named Naru, who adopts Ori and raises her.
-Later, Naru dies of starvation and Ori is left to fend for herself.
-She later becomes embroiled in a quest to restore the forest of Nibel, which has begun to deteriorate since the forest has lost balance between the elements of waters, winds and warmth.
-Matters have also been worsened by the fact that the core of the Spirit Tree had been stolen by a demonic, shadow owl named Kuro.
+Later, Naru dies of starvation, and Ori is left to fend for herself.
+She later becomes embroiled in a quest to restore the forest of Nibel, which has begun to deteriorate since the forest has lost balance between the elements of waters, winds, and warmth.
+Matters have also been worsened by the fact that the core of the Spirit Tree had been stolen by a demonic, shadowy owl named Kuro.
 Throughout, Ori has to traverse the forest to restore the three elements and the core of the Spirit Tree, whilst coming under the threat of the forest’s many dangerous creatures and natural obstacles whilst also avoiding the clutches of Kuro.

-The game’s story, as well as it’s art direction, was also heavily inspired by the works of Hayao Miyazaki; it’s vivid, fantastical and packed with emotional moments that will have players on the edges of their seats.
-But it also perpetuates a sense of moral ambiguity;, especially towards the end.
+The game’s story, as well as it’s art direction, was also heavily inspired by the works of Hayao Miyazaki; it’s vivid, fantastical, and packed with emotional moments that will have players on the edges of their seats.
+But it also perpetuates a sense of moral ambiguity; especially towards the end.
 So much so that I found myself questioning who the real hero was and if the villain truly is a villain at heart.
 This works to separate it from the works of Studio Ghibli as moral ambiguity isn’t that prominent a theme in the works of Hayao Miyazaki, Isao Takahata and others who worked for the company and it’s something new to compliment a story that was heavily inspired by the two aforementioned film directors.